 We’ll introduce you to seven simple ways to consume less: around the house, in fashion and cosmetics, as well as concerning energy use and food waste.

 Growing your own food is the easiest way to assert your independence from the food industry.
 If you have your own backyard, you’re already a step ahead.
 For those without, all it takes is a bit of creativity for urban dwellers to grow food on their balconies, terraces, or even windowsills.
 Herbs, tomatoes, strawberries and even potatoes can all be grown in simple pots.
 Herbs tacks are one of the easiest ways to get into urban gardening as well.

-And of course: Whether you’re growing basil or your own stash of edamame beans, you’ll never want your harvest to go to waste.
-Check out our tips on how to put vegetable scraps back to use: Reuse Vegetable Scraps: Skip the Trash and put Food back on your Plate.
-Make the most out of what you harvest with creative recipe ideas such as homemade pesto or vegetable broth.
+And, of course: Whether you’re growing basil or your own stash of edamame beans, you’ll never want your harvest to go to waste: check out our tips on reusing vegetable scraps.
+Make the most of what you harvest with creative recipe ideas such as homemade pesto or vegetable broth.